 A Domain name is your first step to taking your brand presence online and also – your first line of defense.
 Instead of you having to figure it all by yourself, you can take advantage of domain management solutions that would help you protect your domain name – both in terms of security, renewal, domain watch, SSL Certificate Management, and etc.

-One of the great advantages of having website care and domain name care plans is that; you do not need to worry about when, where, and how to renew your domain name as it is automatically handled by us.
+One of the great advantages of having website care and domain name care plans is that; you do not need to worry about when, where, and how to renew your domain name as it is automatically handled by a professional.

 4. Register with a Reputable DOmain Registrar company

 I would suggest if you’re going to buy a domain name yourself, you should consider making deep research about the Domain Registrar Company you’re planning to use.
 I even recommend you let a professional make the choice for you so he or she can be able to help in case you had issues with your domain name in the nearest future.

 Having your domain name registered with the wrong company can affect your domain name ranking, inconsistency in pricing, or some other who-knows-what issues.
-When it comes to domain names, You can go for Namecheap or Bluehost as they’ve been around for a while and have been used by TuhamWorld CC for clients’ projects too.
+When it comes to domain names, I recommend Namecheap or Bluehost as they’ve been around for a while and have been used by TuhamWorld CC for clients’ projects too.

 Your domain name as earlier mentioned is your brand name on the internet.
 It is the first thing to get when starting online in building your website and your first line of defense in case something goes wrong.
-This is why it is extremely important you keep a close look on your domain name.
+This is why it is extremely important you keep a close look at your domain name.

 Got any questions to ask about what a domain name is, or related to this article?
 Feel free to leave a comment.